 If you have not fulfilled this criterion, you are ineligible for a Bronze Ticket, regardless of your other club contributions.

-If you have not fulfilled the minimum 10 hours of patrol but do fulfil 6 hours of Nippers Instructing or water safety, you will remain ineligible for a Bronze Ticket.
+If you have not fulfilled the minimum 16 hours of patrol but do fulfil 6 hours of General Volunteering and/or Nipper instructing, you will remain ineligible for a Bronze Ticket.

 Yes.
 We encourage you to volunteer as much as possible at Portsea SLSC and you are always welcome to help at as many club activities and events as you like.
 These requirements are simply a minimum standard to provide clarity and direction to those interested in applying for a Bronze Ticket.